 Embryo-Fetal Toxicity: Based on findings from animal studies and its mechanism of action, VIZIMPRO can cause fetal harm when administered to a pregnant woman.
 In animal reproduction studies, oral administration of dacomitinib to pregnant rats during the period of organogenesis resulted in an increased incidence of post-implantation loss and reduced fetal body weight at doses resulting in exposures near the exposure at the 45 mg human dose.
 The absence of EGFR signaling has been shown to result in embryolethality as well as post-natal death in animals.
 Advise pregnant women of the potential risk to the fetus.
-Advise females of reproductive potential to use effective contraception during treatment with VIZIMPRO and for at least 17 days after the final dose [see Pregnancy and Females and Males of Reproductive Potential under Precautions].
+Advise females of reproductive potential to use effective contraception during treatment with VIZIMPRO and for at least 17 days after the final dose [see Pregnancy and Females and Males of Reproductive Potential under Use in Pregnancy & Lactation].

-Effects on ability to drive and use machines: Vizimpro has minor influence on the ability to drive and use machines.
+Effects on Ability to Drive and Use Machines: Vizimpro has minor influence on the ability to drive and use machines.
 Patients experiencing fatigue or ocular adverse reactions while taking dacomitinib should exercise caution when driving or operating machinery.